stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src="ruhu-ebird-observations_files/figure-markdown_github/colour-years-1.png" style="display: block; margin: auto;" />

 Hmmmmm...this shows that most of that puzzling data is pre-2000s. eBird launched in 2002, with birders able to enter observations instantly via smartphones.
-Andy—a birder and contributor to eBird—mentioned that maybe the older records are being entered by birders going through past checklists & field notebooks.Filtering out the pre-2002 data seems like a reasonable approach?
+Andy—a birder and contributor to eBird—mentioned that maybe the older records are being entered by birders going through past checklists & field notebooks.
+Filtering out the pre-2002 data seems like a reasonable approach?

 ``` r
 ruhu_since_2002 <- ruhu_clean %>%